-The Option Agreement, which will be entered into upon the closing of the Prepaid Business Sale, provides us an exclusive option to assume certain assets and liabilities under certain circumstances for any of the cell sites and retail stores that NTM decommissions during the term of the Option Agreement.
+The Option Agreement, which was entered into upon the Closing Date of the Prepaid Business Sale, provides us an exclusive option to assume certain assets and liabilities under certain circumstances for any of the cell sites and retail stores that NTM decommissions during the term of the Option Agreement.
 NTM must make a minimum of 20,000 cell sites and 400 retail stores available to us pursuant to the Final Judgment.
 With respect to each decommissioned site, we may choose to acquire: (a) only the lease for such site, (b) the lease and a predetermined list of equipment at the site or (c) the lease and all of the equipment at the site.
-Under the Proposed Final Judgment, NTM must provide a detailed schedule which identifies each cell site that is scheduled to be decommissioned within five years of the closing of the Prepaid Business Sale.
-The Option Agreement will remain in place for five years following the closing of the Prepaid Business Sale.
+Under the Final Judgment, NTM must provide a detailed schedule which identifies each cell site that is scheduled to be decommissioned within five years of the Closing Date.
+The Option Agreement will remain in place for five years following the Closing Date.